Kyguyog/CodeHS-Paste/README.md

-A chromium extension to let you paste anything into codeHS, even if disabled by teacher/question
+A chromium extension to let you paste anything into codeHS or Khan Acadamy, even if disabled by teacher/question